-Dear Parents and Students,
+Dear Parents and Students.

-Welcome to the 2021-2022 school year!
+Welcome to the 2022-2023 school year!
 I am thrilled to have you with us!
-It is hard to believe that a new decade is upon us, but it is exciting to begin this milestone together.
-As we embark on the 2021-2022 school year, I am certain that amazing learning experiences and many memorable moments await, and I look forward to sharing them with you.
-This year will challenge all of us to work together as we embark on the new challenges created by COVID 19.
-Together we can continue to make Biggs Unified the BEST!
+As we embark on the 2022-2023 school year, I am certain that amazing learning experiences and many memorable moments await.

-As we welcome all returning and new students to the Biggs Unified School District!
-We are excited to be providing a high quality education to the best students in Butte County.
+As we welcome all returning and new students to the Biggs Unified School District, we are excited to be providing a high quality education to the best students in Butte County.
 Our true success comes from our dedication to the Biggs Unified School District's core values which consist of: Academic Excellence, Respect for Human Differences, Cooperative and Caring Relationships, and Commitment to Community.
 These principles represent the non-negotiable belief system which serves as the bedrock of our school community.
 I hope you will join me in honoring and emphasizing these high ideals at all times.